 Text.Contains( "Red roses", "red", Comparer.Ordinal )

-In both these cases, the function checks if the lowercase “red” is present within “Red roses”.
+In both cases, the function checks if the lowercase “red” is present within “Red roses”.
 Since the text cases don’t align, the function returns false.
-The Comparer.Ordinal makes it explicit that we’re testing in a case-sensitive manner.
+The Comparer.Ordinal makes it explicit that the comparison is case-sensitive.

 Text.Contains( "Red roses", "red", Comparer.OrdinalIgnoreCase )